Skip to main content

 Fundamentals

-The arrival of a notice outlining your employer’s can produce a complex internal state.
+The arrival of a notice outlining your employer’s wellness program can produce a complex internal state.
 A document intended to promote health may instead introduce a sense of obligation, a feeling that your personal biological information is becoming a condition of your financial standing.

 You may be reading about a “voluntary” program while simultaneously calculating the monthly cost of declining to participate.
 This financial pressure, this surcharge for privacy, is a tangible reality for many.
 It is a modern junction where corporate policy meets individual biology, and understanding the architecture of this intersection is the first step toward navigating it with agency.